rebecca-2022/ONLINE-RENTING/README.md

 HTML - which was used to build the structure of the pages.

-CSS - which was used to style the pages incuding the left aside navigation bar index.js -Which was used to build the functioning
-Go Back to the top
+CSS - which was used to style the pages incuding the left aside navigation bar index.js -Which was used to build the functioning /used in dom manupulation Go Back to the top

 Licence